 What is polycythemia?

-Polycythemia, or plethora, is a blood disorder occurring when there are too many red blood cells, the parts of the blood that carry oxygen from the lungs to all parts of the body, circulating in the blood stream.
-This causes the blood to increase in volume and thicken, making it more difficult to flow through the body to the organs.
+Polycythemia is a blood disorder occurring when there are too many red blood cells, which carry oxygen from the lungs through the blood stream to the rest of the body.
+The excess red blood cells cause the blood to increase in volume and thicken, keeping it from flowing easily.

 What causes polycythemia?